abhchow/abhchow/index.md

 Hi, I'm Albert and welcome to my website!
 It's currently a work in progress, but when it's done it will host a bio about me, my projects, and some miscellaneous articles/tutorials/blogs that I write about whatever I'm interested in.

+# To-do:
+Embed links to my [Github](https://github.com/abhchow) and [LinkedIn](https://www.linkedin.com/in/abhchow/) in either the header, footer or a sidebar.

+# Examples for me to reference

 Here is a sentence with some `in line code` embedded in it.

 Markdown supports syntax highlighting for code blocks.
 Here's a block of Python code: